 - Obtain a copy of and become familiar with the parliamentary authority, Robert's Rules of Order Newly Revised (RONR).

-- Sign the Texas PTA Ethics/Conflict of Interest Agreement and submit to the Secretary.
+- Sign the Confidentiality, Ethics and Conflict of Interest Agreement and submit to the Secretary.

 - Complete both components of FOUNDATIONS Leader Orientation before October 15.